tw-droid/F1-CYD/README.md

 # F1-CYD
 Display F1 statistics and results on a CYD (Cheap Yellow Display) esp32.
 Integrating features such as touch display buttons, images, fetching from https websites, json and api integration.

-If you have got hold of an esp32 based CYD and want to get a head start in some projects, this is aimed at integrating a number of the various features you need
+If you have got hold of an esp32 based CYD and want to get a head start in some projects, this is aimed at integrating a number of the various features you need.

+Feel free to fix bugs for me / suggest revisions and if it is helpful for you, then feel free to buy me a coffee.